mattischrome/console-blog/content/posts/album-digest-december-2017/index.md

 If anyone has the right to complain about running out of ideas for songs, it must surely be Neil Finn.
 He's written so many great ones over the years for Split Enz, Crowded House and for various solo projects.
 While there have been some rather odd albums (I'm thinking of 2000's "One Nil" and the last Crowded House album in particular), the quality has rarely lapsed.

 This album was written and recorded in a short space of time earlier in 2017.
-It doesn't show, save for the fact that there is only one uptempo song[^2]: the gloriously spare "Second Nature".
-"Out of Silence" showcases Neil's excellent song writing skills and unlike "Utopia" it doesn't attempt to reinvent the wheel, just to knock out a few decent songs.
+It doesn't show, save for the fact that there is only one uptempo song: the gloriously spare "Second Nature".{{% sidenote "sn-2" %}}When I wrote songs, I always found it was the uptempo ones that were harder to come up with.
+You need more words in your lyrics, more notes in your melodies &#x1f609;.{{% /sidenote %}} "Out of Silence" showcases Neil's excellent song writing skills and unlike "Utopia" it doesn't attempt to reinvent the wheel, just to knock out a few decent songs.
 "Terrorise Me" is a big-hearted and sincere response to the Bataclan atrocity in Paris, turning difficult subject matter into art.
 It should be a song that's hard to listen to and yet he finds a way to articulate a response to harrowing events.

 Some of the songs are sketchier than others.
 "The Law is Always On Your Side" doesn't really fill the outline that it sketches of a traumatic childhood.
 "More Than One of You" seems to run out of steam.
 "Widow's Peak" is a strange dream-like song that I think could do with a little more polish - perhaps that might happen one day.
 On the other hand "Chameleon Days", "Alone" and "Second Nature" seem complete.

 To summarise: "Out of Silence" is an interesting insight into the creative process of one of the best ever writers of pop music.
 It's short and bittersweet, but if you love Finn's earlier work you will definitely enjoy this.

-[^1]: For more information, there's a top 10 post coming before the end of the year.
-[^2]: When I wrote songs, I always found it was the uptempo ones that were harder to come up with.
-You need more words in your lyrics, more notes in your melodies &#x1f609;.